 Step #4: Reporting

-In this step, the market research team takes the findings from all of the interviews and presents them in an IDI market research report.
-Audio files can also be included in the report package so clients are able to go back and listen to interviews if needed.
+Audio files can also be included in the report package so clients can go back and listen to interviews if needed.

 Step #5: Debrief